X window manager: How X window managers work

 When a window manager is running, some kinds of interaction between the X server and its clients are redirected through the window manager.
 In particular, whenever an attempt to show a new window is made, this request is redirected to the window manager, which decides the initial position of the window.
 Additionally, most modern window managers are reparenting, which usually leads to a banner being placed at the top of the window and a decorative frame being drawn around the window.
 These two elements are controlled by the window manager rather than the program.
 Therefore, when the user clicks or drags these elements, it is the window manager that takes the appropriate actions (such as moving or resizing the window).

 Window managers are also responsible for icons.
 Indeed, icons do not exist at the X Window System core protocol level.
 When the user requests a window to be iconified, the window manager unmaps it (makes it non-visible) and takes the appropriate actions to show an icon in its place.
 Most modern window managers do not literally show icons to represent iconified windows anymore.
 Often, an auxiliary toolbar program will allow access to iconified windows.

 While the main aim of a window manager is to manage the windows, many window managers have additional features such as handling mouse clicks in the root window, presenting panes and other visual elements, handling some keystrokes (e.g., Alt-F4 may close a window), deciding which application to run at start-up, etc.

 Standardized protocols exist to allow normal clients to communicate with the window manager.
 The original one is Inter-Client Communication Conventions Manual (ICCCM) but this has been superseded by the Extended Window Manager Hints (EWMH).
 These protocols allow clients to request titles for windows and icons, check if a window is iconified which might be docked or minimized, and possibly customize windows decorations, what virtual desktop the window occupies.
 Additional information from the window manager is available through the core protocol including the visibility of windows such as if a window is hidden on a different Virtual desktop, and figuring out the adjustments for the window manager frames.

 Types of window managers

 Stacking window managers

 A stacking window manager renders the windows one-by-one onto the screen at specific co-ordinates.
 If one window's area overlaps another, then the window "on top" overwrites part of the other's visible appearance.
 This results in the appearance familiar to many users in which windows act a little bit like pieces of paper on a desktop, which can be moved around and allowed to overlap.

 In contrast to compositing window managers (see below), the lack of separate off-screen buffers can mean increased efficiency, but effects such as translucency are not possible.

-Stacking window managers include Amiwm, Blackbox, Enlightenment, Fluxbox, FLWM, FVWM, IceWM, MWM, Openbox and Window Maker.
+Stacking window managers include Amiwm, Blackbox, CTWM, Enlightenment, Fluxbox, FLWM, FVWM, IceWM, MWM, Openbox, TWM and Window Maker.